rotundasoftware/cartero/README.md

 * The `view_map.json` file contains a hash that maps view paths (relative to the view directory, shashumed for security) to parcel ids.
 * The `package_map.json` file contains a hash that maps absolute package paths (shashumed for security) to package ids.

-#### Q: Is it safe to allow browsers to cache my assets?
-Does cartero do cache busting?
+#### Q: Is it safe for browsers to cache my assets?
+Does cartero cache bust?

 Yes.
 The name of asset bundles generated by cartero includes an shasum of their contents.
 When the contents of one of the files changes, its name will be updated, which will cause browsers to request a new copy of the content.
 (The [Rails Asset Pipeline](http://guides.rubyonrails.org/asset_pipeline.html) implements the same cache busting technique.)
-Therefore any js / css / or template bundles can safely be cached.

 #### Q: Will relative urls in css files break when cartero bundles them into one file?